decargroup/ifo_gazebo/README.md

 # Getting Started
 In this version we moved the `PX4-Autopilot` repo to be a submodule of this repo.
 This allows the PX4 directory to be fixed relative to the gazebo model, which simplifies the simulator start-up procedure since the user no longer needs to specify the location of PX4 source code.
+Moreover, this fixes the exact version of `PX4-Autopilot`, meaning this repo will not break if the PX4 developers push a new commit to the `PX-Autopilot` repo.
 The `PX4-Autopilot` repo has lots of submodules itself, so it is critical to clone this repo with the `--recursive` flag.
 Start by creating the folder `~/catkin_ws/src/`.
 Then

     cd ~/catkin_ws/src
     git clone https://bitbucket.org/decargroup/ifo_gazebo.git --recursive